votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** All
 ### usb-drive-mount-init
 **Type:** [application-action](#application-action)
-**Description:** The USB Drive is attempting to mount.
+**Description:** The USB drive is attempting to mount.
 This action is taken automatically by the application when a new USB drive is detected.
 **Machines:** All
 ### usb-drive-mount-complete
 **Type:** [application-status](#application-status)
-**Description:** USB Drive mount has completed.
+**Description:** USB drive mount has completed.
 Success or failure is indicated by the disposition.
 **Machines:** All
 ### application-startup
 **Type:** [application-status](#application-status)